tgnemecek/core-website/src/collections/pages/index.md

     use the holistic system of The Balancing Act to create balance, well-being, and flow in individual lives and organizations.
-CCC supports lasting transformation from the CORE, from the inside out, with its powerful pragmatic programs that are based on The Balancing Act's ancient system of the 5 elements & Synergy.
+CCC supports lasting transformation from the CORE, from the inside out, with its powerful pragmatic programs that are rooted in data, science, and The Balancing Act's ancient healing method of the 5 elements & Synergy.
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1595111411/logo_feamvb.png
 services:
   - title: CORE Leading